Georges-GNM/hackday-gcloud-example-applications/scala-app/README.md

 =========================

 > [!IMPORTANT]
-> If you take this source code as a template, please change the app-specific configuration in [deploy.sh](./scripts/deploy.sh).
+> If you take this source code as a template, please change the application name in [APPLICATION_NAME](APPLICATION_NAME).

 ### Running locally